 Many parents start saving for their child from their birth.
 There are many ways you can go about doing this.
 For instance, you could either get an insurance policy in your child’s name or open a Fixed Deposit account for them.
 If you’re a little more traditional, you can start investing in gold as well.

 In any case, if saving is your prime objective, opening a Savings Account for your child will certainly help.
 Opening a savings bank account for your child helps you build a corpus for your child’s future needs, like their education.
 It also helps to inculcate the habit of savings in children from an early age.

-Additional Reading: Alternatives To Savings Account
+Additional Reading: Benefits Of Having A Savings Account

 |Guidelines issued by the Central Bank allows minors aged over 10 years to operate bank savings accounts independently and use facilities such as ATMs and cheque books.|